·

 Blood Sugar Regulation

 The second of the metabolic keys is blood sugar balance.
 Blood sugar regulation relies on the balance between insulin secretion and cellular glucose uptake.
-Glucose is a primary energy substrate, and its dysregulation—such as chronic hyperglycemia or hypoglycemia—disrupts ATP production by impairing glycolysis and mitochondrial function.
+Glucose is a primary energy substrate, and its dysregulation, such as chronic hyperglycemia (high blood glucose) or hypoglycemia (low blood sugar), disrupts ATP production by impairing glycolysis and mitochondrial function.
 Thus, chronic high blood sugar increases oxidative stress and damages mitochondria, while low blood sugar depletes energy reserves for critical systems.

 Is Low Blood Sugar The Goal?